LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 - Creation of a user
 - Creation of a list for a user, with or without items
 - Update of a list name
+- Update of a list item name
+- Update of a list item status (checked/unchecked)

 ## How